Ed.D. Educational Leadership - Ed.D.

 Upon completion of the program, graduates are expected to:

-- Define problems, not just recognize symptoms, to ask the right questions, to think beyond the obvious, to develop and test several alternatives, and chose the option that maximizes the results.
+- Define problems, not just recognize symptoms, to ask the right questions, to think beyond the obvious, to develop and test several alternatives, and choose the option that maximizes the results.

 - Utilize existing research, data and appropriate research methodology to develop and test alternative solutions, and to choose the best course of action.